Photos

 In June 1850, David and one of his sons (unclear which one) were involved in a serious accident when the crossing the Red River in Clarksville in nearby Montgomery County, Tennessee.
 The bridge collapsed as they were crossing it in a wagon.
 Their horses were killed and David and his son both survived, but with considerable injuries.

-David's estate (it was known as "Aspen Plains" in 1884) was in the southern portion of Christian County, Kentucky; less than one mile from the border with Tennessee.
+David's estate (it was named "Aspen Plains" in 1884) was in the southern portion of Christian County, Kentucky; less than one mile from the border with Tennessee.
 Today, David's real estate is in what is now Fort Campbell and also the neighboring city of Oak Grove.
 His house (originally built in 1833, but added to many times over the years) is still standing to this day where it is used by the Survivor Outreach Services in Fort Campbell (address is 5001 Screaming Eagle Boulevard).
 David Parrish died on March 31, 1876 in Christian County, Kentucky, at the age of 86.

 Obituary, Clarksville Weekly Chronicle, Apr.
 15, 1876, Pg.
 3: